m-divya-29/ng/README.md

 # MyFirstApp
 # Assignments

+## 03# #
+1. Add A button which says 'Display Details'
+2. Add a paragraph with any content of your choice (e.g. 'Secret Password = tuna')
+3. Toggle the displaying of that paragraph with the button created in the first step
+4. Log all button clicks in an array and output that array below the secret paragraph (maybe log a timestamp or simply an incrementing number)
+5. Starting at the 5th log item, give all future log items a blue background (via ngStyIe) and white color (ngClass)
+### Take aways
+- *ngFor and *ngIf can add/remove elements to the DOM, ngClass and ngStyle  update styles dynamically to the existing elements on the DOM.
+- get index within *ngFor using index attribute( let i = index )
+- conditionals like ternary operators can be used within [ngStyle] and [ngCLass]

 ## 02# #
 1. Add a Input field which updates a property ('username') via Two-Way-Binding
 2. Output the username property via String Interpolation (in a paragraph below the input)